benstone326/DevLens/README.md

 - **HTML tab** — syntax-highlighted `outerHTML` editor with live editing
 - **Breadcrumb navigation** — traverse ancestors and children, click to lock/unlock
 - **CSS variable resolution** — all `var(--x)` references resolved and shown inline
+- **Accessibility (A11y) inline section** — contrast ratio with WCAG AA/AAA pass/fail, missing `alt`, missing `aria-label`, missing `for` on labels — shown at the bottom of the Styles tab when an element is locked

 ### 🪙 Token Extractor